-The school can then submit the finalised version of their child protection policy to Child Matters for review and feedback.
+The school can then submit the finalised version of their child protection policy, alongside associated procedures and guidelines, to Child Matters for review and feedback.
 Child Matters provides written feedback and suggestion for change where required.
 Child Matters provides the school with recommendations for the successful implementation of the policy.

 Child Matters has further resources available to support schools with creating a culture of child protection.

 The Vulnerable Children Act, 2014, and associated regulations have introduced new requirements for schools to ensure that children are safe and protected.
 Click here to download a factsheet that provides some key considerations to schools about the The Vulnerable Children Act 2014 and implications for schools.

 Child Matters has developed a tool to help schools work through the new requirements and assess whether the policy and procedures already in place meet the new standard and what aspects may need to be strengthened or further developed.
 Download the assessment tool here.